 - Since a spatial surface may also disappear temporarily because of tracking loss, the application also defers discarding removed spatial surfaces during tracking loss.

 - In general, an application should evaluate the tradeoff between reduced update processing and increased memory usage to determine its ideal caching strategy.

 There are three primary ways in which spatial mapping meshes tend to be used for rendering:

 - For surface visualization

-- It is often useful to visualize spatial surfaces directly.
-For example, casting 'shadows' from objects onto spatial surfaces can provide helpful visual feedback to the user while they are placing holograms on surfaces.
+- It's often useful to visualize spatial surfaces directly.
+For example, casting 'shadows' from objects onto spatial surfaces can provide helpful visual feedback to the user while they're placing holograms on surfaces.

 - One thing to bear in mind is that spatial meshes are different to the kind of meshes that a 3D artist might create.
-The triangle topology will not be as 'clean' as human-created topology, and the mesh will suffer from various errors.
+The triangle topology won't be as 'clean' as human-created topology, and the mesh will suffer from various errors.

-- In order to create a pleasing visual aesthetic, you may thus want to perform some mesh processing, for example to fill holes or smooth surface normals.
+- To create a pleasing visual aesthetic, you may want to do some mesh processing, for example to fill holes or smooth surface normals.
 You may also wish to use a shader to project artist-designed textures onto your mesh instead of directly visualizing mesh topology and normals.

 - For occluding holograms behind real-world surfaces

-- Spatial surfaces can be rendered in a depth-only pass which only affects the depth buffer and does not affect color render targets.
+- Spatial surfaces can be rendered in a depth-only pass, which only affects the depth buffer and doesn't affect color render targets.